The Saloon is dark, dank, wooden, narrow, and potentially dangerous. Stepping inside is like entering an abandoned mineshaft.

 The last time you saw Carl, which seems like a few months ago, was in fact six and a half years ago.
 The Beatles’ career as rock stars lasted less than six and a half years; how could six and a half years feel like six and a half months to you?

 Welcome to San Francisco in the mid-2010s.

-No matter what was happening in the other San Francisco neighborhoods, the Tenderloin always stayed grungy.
+No matter what was happening in the other San Francisco neighborhoods, the Tenderloin always stayed filthy.
 Every bar was a dive bar.
 That was a fact of life.
 But the process of gentrification is now so thorough and unrelenting that even the Tenderloin is full of fern bars and people with designer eye-frames and whitened teeth.

 So, the two visitors head out to North Beach, a neighborhood that became gentrified and filled up with tourists so many decades ago that even the entrenched tourist traps now feel like an authentic Herb Caen-era city that’s disappearing everywhere else.

 North Beach is dead when they get there.
 All up and down Columbus Ave. the waiters at the tourist restaurants stand bored and listless, hands in pockets.

 The two visitors are on the last night of what has been so far a futile quest to find that most simple of city mainstays: A dive bar with a live band.

 The unacknowledged truth is that San Francisco hasn’t been much of a live music town since the turn of the 21st Century, and as the years roll on the puddle only continues to shrink.
 But all hope is not yet gone.
 There is still a pair of bars on a two-block stretch of Grant Street left to check out.
 If nothing’s happening there, then the two seekers are officially out of ideas and will have to go salve their shattered expectations at the hotel bar.